GrammaticalFramework/gf-wordnet/README.md

 ## Mapping

-The file ´mapping.txt´ contains a mapping from the translation lexicon in GF to the WordNet lexicon.
+The file [mapping.txt](mapping.txt) contains a mapping from the translation lexicon in GF to the WordNet lexicon.
 Hopefully later this could be used to easily port the other languages in the translation lexicon.

 ## Editing

-The Python script ´wordnet-ide´ is a simple IDE for editing the lexicon.
+The Python script [wordnet-ide](wordnet-ide) is a simple IDE for editing the lexicon.
 It lets us to see simultaneously the abstract syntax together with the three concrete syntaxes and the corresponding treebank entries.
 All the information could be edited and then saved in the original files.